Billie Holiday: the highs and lows of Lady Day

+Billie Holiday left an extraordinary legacy and made an indelible impression on the cultural landscape.
 Yet the raw emotional pull of her music was the result of a desperately chaotic lifestyle that the singer seemed unable to control.
 Stuart Nicholson details the highs and lows of Lady Day's life

 Billie Holiday, probably the most moving, unadulterated jazz singer of all time, was born on 7 April 1915.
 When she died 44 years later, on 17 April 1959, she still had a long career ahead of her as a cultural icon, yet to try and reconstruct her life as that of an ordinary woman beset by trial and tribulation is to misunderstand her with a degree of perversity equal to her own.
 Billie was no ordinary woman.
 The sound of her voice still has people reaching for metaphor to explain its effect; it engages our deepest emotions because that is what she strove to reach within herself.
 Yet the great paradox of Billie Holiday was the very singer who could freeze an audience into their seats with the emotional power of her singing, struggled throughout her life with deep emotional problems of her own that she could not begin to understand.